diogit/Multimedia-Computing-Project/README.md

 * The application was made to run on macOS Mojave version 10.14.6 (18G95) and the audio detection feature will not work on other operating systems.
 * The application must be compiled before being able run on other operating systems.

+### Copyrights
+I do not own any of the videos used in the project.
+All Rights Reserved to BlockBerryCreative.